We are dedicated to changing the face of tech.

-Since 2013, codebar has created thousands of opportunities for minority group members to pursue a career in tech.
-Over the span of 11 years, we have held more than 2,500 workshops and created a global community of 27,000 students and coaches.
+Since 2013, codebar has created tens of thousands of opportunities for minority group members to pursue a career in tech.
+Over the span of 12 years, we have held more than 2,700¹ workshops and events, and created a global community of over 27,500¹ students and coaches.

 In this impact report, we tell you more about the codebar community and assess how our initiatives have made careers in tech more accessible for minorities from all over the world.

-Our work is an answer to the diversity problem in tech.
+Our work is the answer to the diversity problem in tech.

 5% person, and 20% person graphic

-Through our initiatives, we provide education, training, and networking opportunities form members of under-represented groups in tech.
+Through our initiatives, we provide education, training, mentorship and networking opportunities for members of under-represented groups in tech.
 We believe in the strength that diversity brings and the importance of diverse thinking in an industry where innovation is a constant.

 Talent Tech Charter 2024 Diversity Report